Hell House LLC Origins: The Carmichael Manor: Production

 In October 2022, Terror Films announced that Stephen Cognetti would continue the Hell House LLC franchise with the prequel titled Hell House LLC Origins: The Carmichael Manor.

 Filming

 On April 15, 2023, Stephen Cognetti announced that filming had begun.

 Release

 The film had its limited release on October 24, 2023, and was released on October 30, 2023, by Shudder.

 Reception

-Phil Hoad of The Guardian rates the film 4 out of 5 rating and he said: It isn't just Cognetti's solid deployment of the backstory that impresses; he and cinematographer Josh Layton also show a devious command of camera mechanics, vital to the subjective found-footage experience.
-Maegan Navarro of Bloody Disgusting gave the film a rating of 3.5 over 5 and wrote: While the effective, goosebump-inducing scares and refreshing expansion of the story feel like a return to form for this franchise, The Carmichael Manor is hampered by its found footage format.
-The intrepid Margot makes the familiar missteps into found footage trope territory that seals her group's fate.
+Phil Hoad of The Guardian rated the film 4 out of 5 stars and said: "It isn't just Cognetti's solid deployment of the backstory that impresses; he and cinematographer Josh Layton also show a devious command of camera mechanics, vital to the subjective found-footage experience."
+Maegan Navarro of Bloody Disgusting gave the film a rating of 3.5 out of 5 and wrote: "While the effective, goosebump-inducing scares and refreshing expansion of the story feel like a return to form for this franchise, The Carmichael Manor is hampered by its found footage format.
+The intrepid Margot makes the familiar missteps into found footage trope territory that seals her group's fate."